Ibexian/EastMeetsKitchen/_posts/2016-11-10-peanut-mochi-luo-mai-chi.md

 In terms of technique, you will get the hang of it the more you make, but know that when filling the mochi, it's obviously easier to start with less filling first.
 If you're a greedy eater like I am, you try to fill up the mochi the most you can (and I've had many exploding mochi dumpling moments).

 Just know that the whole rice dough is super sticky and so as long as you pinch hard at the seams, the mochi will close.
 Like I said in the video, if some of the filling tries to spill out, just keep grabbing more bits of the mochi and continue pinching to close that seam.
-If it's still a mess, and it very well could be if this is your first time, know that you will be rolling the whole thing in coconut afterwards, so any minor accidents you may have had will be covered.
+If it's still a mess, and it very well could be if this is your first time, know that you will be rolling the whole thing in coconut afterwards, so any minor imperfections you have will be covered.

 <figure class="half">
 <img src="/images/242-3.jpg">